 My Husband grew up in a family that butchered every winter.
 This family tradition is still going strong with the 4th generation helping.
-We no longer kill the pigs on site but a butcher shop does it for us and cuts them in halves.
-The pigs are picked up and that is when the fun begins.
+We no longer kill the hogs on site but a butcher shop does it for us.
+They cuts them in halves which makes it much easier for us to work with.
+After the hogs are picked up and that is when the fun begins.

-Everyone helps to cut the meat up.
+Everyone helps to cut the up the hogs.
 Ribs, roasts, boneless sirloin, and pork chops are laid aside in tubs waiting to be wrapped.
 Pork bellies are placed into brine, put into the cooler to cure for 1 week and then will be smoked in the smokehouse.

 The fat is cut into cubes to be cooked into lard.
-A small amount of water is poured into a large cast iron kettle along with the pork fat cubes.
-A propane burner is lit under the kettle and the heat is slowly turned higher as the lard begins to cook.
-This has always been my husband’s job and he does a great job with it.
+A small amount of water is poured into a large cast iron kettle along with the pork fat.
+A propane burner is lit under the kettle and the heat is slowly turned adjusted higher as the lard begins to cook.
+This has always been my husband’s job and he does a great job with it. i love to use lard to make pie crust and to fry donuts.

 - 10-pounds fresh pork